 I then moved to New York City where I have lived since, working first in the fine arts as a silkscreen printer for Rupert Smith, who printed for Andy Warhol.
 I editioned prints for Kenny Scharf, Michael Heizer, and Keith Haring, including one of his last editions, a collaboration with William S. Burroughs.
 I moved to Brooklyn when it was still a cheap destination for artists and found a community of friends in the arts and music.

 An early job in interactive medical graphics, then exposure to Photoshop 1.0 lead to a career in graphic design, which I continue in to this day.
 My experience includes editorial illustration for newspapers, cartoon illustration and animation for children’s media, and extensive work in print and motion graphics for national magazines.
 That work can be found at kitses.com.

 In the meantime I paint landscapes, exploring the spaces where nature meets major roadways, especially highway overpasses.
 What first attracted me to these spaces was their incredible space, light and form.
 Then increasingly, I noticed the people, represented by their cars.
-I decided to take my practice onto the subway, and more into drawing, using line as much as brushwork.
-These drawings from real life have informed my work in cartooning, and on a graphic novel I have in development with my wife, the author Jennifer Kitses (jenniferkitses.com)
+I decided to take my practice onto the subway, and to draw more, using line as much as brushwork.
+These drawings from city life have informed my work in cartooning, and inspired a graphic novel I have in development with my wife, the author Jennifer Kitses (jenniferkitses.com)

 I live in Jackson Heights, Queens, with my family, and work in promotions for magazine publishing.
 Painting and drawing occupy most of my free time, and when I’m not making political cartoons I can often be seen bicycling out to Flushing Meadows Park to paint the city.